-- A charismatic individual who seeks to be the center of attention.
+- A charismatic person who seeks to be the centre of attention.
 “A narcissistic showman; the lead actor stole the crowd’s hearts and minds.”

 - Relating to ‘narcissism’ or ‘narcissistic personality disorder’: a charismatic individual who is manipulative, high in aggression/passive aggression and yet low in perfectionism.
 “While a favorite of the board of directors, the new CEO’s narcissistic behaviour caused chaos in staff relations.”